We can make your web site easier to find, and easier to use.

 [new york]/location [pizza]/food [sunnyvale]/location

-When I perform the search “new york pizza sunnyvale” in Google, the top result is Giovanni’s New York Pizzeria in Sunnyvale, California.
+When I search for “New York pizza Sunnyvale” in Google, the top result is Giovanni’s New York Pizzeria in Sunnyvale, California.
 At Yahoo, my top result is a place called New York Pizza in Mountain View, California.
-A search at Bing gives me a top result showing a directory of pizza places in Sunnyvale that serve New York style pizza.
-Most of the other top ten results at all three search engines are about pizza in California, rather than results about pizza in New York.
+A search at Bing gives me a top result showing a directory of pizza places in Sunnyvale that serve New York-style pizza.
+Most of the other top ten results on all three search engines are about pizza in California rather than results about pizza in New York.

 The tags assigned to different entities found within queries could cover a wide range of labels, such as: